chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 We implemented the use of a session cookie to authenticate the user as we do not want to store any session identifiers in the local storage as that is susceptible to XSS.

 ### JSON Web Token (JWT)
 Once the user is authenticated, a JWT will be generated in the client side for **authorisation**.
-This JWT will be used along the channels between Client and Server, Server and Database.
+This JWT will be used along the channels between Client and Server.
 In addition, the JWT will be stored in a session storage under HTML5 Web Storage.
 When the browser window is closed, the user will be automatically logged out.
 The JWT will be removed and becomes invalid.

 If an incoming request contains no token, the request is denied from accessing any resources.
 If the request contains a token, the server side code will check if the information inside corresponds to an authorised user.
 If not, the request is denied.